INexus-Web/INexus-website/README.md

 -------------FOR CHANGES-------------------
 - do not directly change master branch
-- create new branch for your changes
+- create new branch for your changes then merge it to master branch